OpenFreeEnergy/openfe/docs/index.rst

     .. grid-item-card:: Installing OpenFE

-        New to **OpenFE**?
+        New to *OpenFE*?
 Check out our installation details to get it working on your machine!

         .. button-ref:: installation
             :expand:
             :color: primary
             :click-parent:

-            To the installation information
+            To The Installation Information

     .. grid-item-card:: Tutorials

         Some blurb

-        .. button-ref:: installation
+        .. button-ref:: tutorials
             :expand:
             :color: primary
             :click-parent:

-            To the installation information
+            To The Tutorials

-    .. grid-item-card:: Tutorials
+    .. grid-item-card:: User Guide

         Some blurb

-        .. button-ref:: installation
+        .. button-ref:: guide
             :expand:
             :color: primary
             :click-parent:

-            To the installation information
+            To The User Guide

     .. grid-item-card:: Cookbook

         Some blurb

-        .. button-ref:: installation
+        .. button-ref:: cookbook
             :expand:
             :color: primary
             :click-parent:

-            To the installation information
+            To The Cookbook

     .. grid-item-card:: API Reference

         Some blurb

-        .. button-ref:: installation
+        .. button-ref:: reference
             :expand:
             :color: primary
             :click-parent:

-            To the installation information
+            To The API Reference

     .. grid-item-card:: Using the CLI

         Some blurb

-        .. button-ref:: installation
+        .. button-ref:: reference/cli
             :expand:
             :color: primary
             :click-parent:

-            To the installation information
+            To CLI Documentation

     .. grid-item-card:: Relative Free Energy Protocol

         Some blurb

-        .. button-ref:: installation
+        .. button-ref:: reference/api/openmm_rfe
             :expand:
             :color: primary
             :click-parent:

-            To the installation information
+            To The RFE Protocol Documentation

 .. toctree::